 The Jewish Federation of Greater Philadelphia is committed to providing essential resources for our community during the international crisis caused by the COVID-19 Coronavirus.
 On March 17th, we established an Emergency Response Fund, supported by gifts from our community, including matching grants with private foundations.
 Our Jewish Federation Real Estate (JFRE) group leveraged their JFRE fund for an additional Emergency Campaign.

 EMERGENCY RESPONSE GRANTS

 Grants are focused on meeting basic needs such as food insecurity and funding for mental and physical health needs, which are critical during this time.
-To continue this essential service, the Emergency Response Committee is funding local food security grants to extend the food supply both locally and in Israel.
+To continue this essential service, the Emergency Response Committee has funded many food security grants to extend the food supply both locally and in Israel.
 The Committee has also funded special initiatives within the community to ensure that we address additional needs, particularly those that are not agency-based.

 The Emergency Response Committee reviews each funding request with careful consideration of the highest impact and best return on investments for the needs of the community – while also making sure that our efforts are not duplicative with other community investments.